Living in London

 - Housing: Monthly rent for a one-bedroom flat ranges from £750 – £2,000 depending on the location.
 Property prices tend to increase with proximity to major attractions and well-connected public transportation routes.

-- Food Prices: Groceries can range from £50-£100 per week depending on how much you buy at once and if you shop at more specialty stores or discount supermarkets like Aldi and Lidl.
+per week depending on how much you buy at once and if you shop at more specialty stores or discount supermarkets like Aldi and Lidl.
 Eating out is also an option but tends to be more expensive than cooking your own meals.

 - Utility Costs: Utilities such as gas, water, and electricity will cost around £200 a month for a two-bedroom home.
 Internet access costs about £20 per month.